pmsingchicken/bb65-zmk-config/README.md

 There are many, many more differences.
 Don't forget to [check the ZMK docs](https://zmk.dev/docs/features/keymaps).

+[nickcoutsos's in-browser keymap editor](https://nickcoutsos.github.io/keymap-editor) aims to provide a GUI for remapping, which may be helpful.

 ### The RGB/encoder(s) don't work.

 #### Double-check the features in the [config/bb65.conf](config/bb65.conf) file.